HasenDev/AdmiBotIntergration/README.md

-# AdmiBotIntegration Plugin 🌐
+# AdmiBotIntegration Plugin

 ## About ℹ️

-Discover the functionality of our plugin, designed to seamlessly integrate your Minecraft server with our API so you be able to manage your Minecraft server easily through our discord bot.
+Discover the functionality of our plugin, designed to seamlessly integrate your Minecraft server with our Websocket Server so you be able to manage your Minecraft server easily through AdmiBot.

-# Functionalities 🪄
+# Functionalities

 - Execute console commands
 - Shutdown the server